pavanpower8897/HighLevel/Books/DIA/Transactions.md

 Transactions are neither universally harmful nor universally necessary; choose them according to the required correctness guarantees, failure model, performance needs, and operational complexity.

+Giving up partition instead of Consistency and available in CAP theorem:
+One ATM.
+One single database, in one location, no replica anywhere else.
+There's no second copy to fall out of sync with, so there's nothing to partition.